 The other great thing about video is that the complexity of them can vary depending on the resources you have available.
 You could do a simple photo collage with captions and music or you could go all out and have a professionally filmed creation.

-An internal communications app is a platform for your employees to talk, share and communicate with each other beyond traditional channels such as the phone and email.
+Internal communication apps enable your employees to talk, share and communicate with each other beyond traditional channels such as the phone and email.

 - You can reach staff whether they’re in the office, working from home or sitting on a train.